danieljtait/danieljtait.github.io/_drafts/pydygpintro.md

 Which will more or less takes this class of models right up to the current state of the art, but it is to be hoped this list continues to expand as the art progresses.

-### Further Info
+## Further Info
 I will be continuously updating the [documentation](https://pydygp.readthedocs.io/en/latest/) and in particular would point interested parties in the direction of the [user guide](https://pydygp.readthedocs.io/en/latest/user/index.html) and examples contained within.

-### Contribution
+## Contribution
-The project is very much in its infancy but if you are interested in contributing anything from documentation, tutorials and examples or any relevant modules get in touch at <`package name`>`@gmail.com`.
+The project is very much in its infancy but if you are interested in contributing anything from documentation, tutorials and examples or any relevant modules do get in touch at <`package name`>`@gmail.com`.